Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Introduction

 To evaluate the efficacy of the algorithm, we solve the safe-fast charging problem for a high-dimensional lithium-ion battery model at low temperatures.
 Lithium-ion battery fast charging is currently an active research area in the energy systems and controls literature.
 Significant challenges can arise in this problem from using reduced-order models \cite{Perez00}.
 If we leverage full order electrochemical battery models, then we benefit from more granular electrochemical information to safe operate the cell farther towards the boundary of its safe operating conditions \cite{Kandel01}.
 This increases the performance of the resulting charge/discharge cycle, but requires that we strictly adhere to safety constraints.
 Violation of some electrochemical constraints leads to rapid aging and potential catastrophic cell failure.
 Consequently, the fast charging problem presents a relevant safety-critical challenge to our proposed algorithm.
-Historically, fast charging has been explored with reduced order models due to the nonlinearity and computational complexity of simulating the full-order model.
+Historically, fast charging has been explored with reduced order models due to the nonlinearity and computational complexity of simulating the full-order dynamics \cite{Rahn2012,Canova2015, Forman2011b}.
 By demonstrating that our surrogate optimal control algorithm can yield interesting charge cycles based on the full-order electrochemical model in real time, we validate its use for large-scale nonlinear optimal control problems.
-Furthermore by showing that the results adhere to safety constraints, we validate the safety guarantees of our algorithm's DRO framework.
-We compare the control results to those obtained with a reduced single particle model to demonstrate computational scalability.

 The results in this paper comprise a significant extension of our previous work in \cite{Kandel00}.
-These extensions include (i) a comprehensive novel case study using a full-order electrochemical battery model, including a computational comparison to control using a reduced order model; (ii) the use of Wasserstein ambiguity sets instead of more limited $\phi$-divergence; and (iii) an analysis of using analytic gradients during optimization.
+These extensions include (i) a comprehensive novel case study using a full-order electrochemical battery model, including a computational comparison to control using a reduced order model, and (ii) the use of Wasserstein ambiguity sets instead of more limited $\phi$-divergence.